 - Scroll to the bottom of the page and make sure that the country/region location is correct.

 Genuine HP cartridges can also be purchased from other retailers.

-Solution two: Check estimated ink levels, and then replace any low or empty cartridges
+Solution two: Check the estimated ink levels, and then replace any low or empty ink cartridges

 Follow these steps to check estimated ink levels.

 - On the printer control panel, press the Setup icon ().

 - Press the button () next to OK to select Ink Information.